GiulioRossetti/cdlib/docs/reference/algorithms.rst

 ``CDlib`` collects implementations of several Community Discovery algorithms.

-To maintain the library organization as clean and resilient to changes as possible, the exposed algorithms are grouped following a simple rationale:
+To maintain the library organization as clean and resilient to changes as possible, the exposed algorithms are grouped as:

-- Those searching for a *crisp* partition of the node-set;
-- Those searching for an *overlapping* clustering of the node-set;
-- Those that search for a *fuzzy* partition of the node-set;
-- Those that cluster *edges*;
-- Those that are designed to partition *bipartite* networks;
-- Those that are designed to cluster *feature-rich* (node attributed) networks;
-- Those that search for *antichains* in DAG (directed acyclic graphs).

 .. toctree::
    :maxdepth: 1